Last updated: February 2023

 Not to fear though, this isn’t the case for electric heating.
 Many appliances are fitted with individual thermostats, so you can manage each one separately.
 This means you can set a different temperature and heating schedule in each room of the house without heating spaces unnecessarily.
 With our many intelligent app-controlled heaters, you can do this in a few easy taps.

-In summary: If you only need centralised control, gas might just be the one.
+If you only need centralised control, gas might just be the one.
 However, electric heaters allow you to manage your heating on an individual level – a much more efficient and ultimately cheaper alternative.

-4. Smart Control
+4. Smart control